huggingface/swift-transformers/README.md

 }
 ```

-- `Hub`: Utilities for interacting with the Huggingface Hub!
+- `Hub`: Utilities for interacting with the Hugging Face Hub!
 Download models, tokenizers and other config files.
 Usage example:
 ```swift
 import Hub
 func testHub() async throws {